mkcms/emacs-binary-utils/README.md

 - `bdx-query`

-  Read a bdx query from the user, interactively displaying results, and return symbol data.
+  Read a bdx query from the user, interactively displaying results.

 - `bdx-generate-graph`